TBI (Traumatic Brain Injuries)

 • Numbness

-• can’t control face
+• Can’t control face

-• Muscle Spasmas
+• Muscle Spasms

 • Pain, such as shocking or burning sensations